-The afternoon began with registration from 4:30 to 6 p.m.
-Prior to a delicious banquet served at 6 p.m., a solemn prayer was offered by Brother George, S.D.S., Catholic Indian Mission Church, Fort Yates.
-Standing Rock Tribal Chairman Charlie Murphy provided a warm welcome to the members.
+The afternoon began with registration from 3:30 to 5:30 p.m.
+CT.
+Prior to a delicious banquet served at 6 p.m., a solemn prayer was offered by Reverend Dennis R. Schafer, pastor of St. Gertrude Catholic Church, Raleigh; St. Lawrence Catholic Church, Flasher; and St. Theresa Catholic Church, Carson.

-Chairman Dave Archambault II dropped the gavel at approximately 7 p.m. and the business meeting was underway.
-This year, Mor-Gran-Sou members were asked to vote for three board directors: one for the at-large position, one for the Morton County position, and one for the Sioux County position.
-Incumbents Mark Doll, New Salem, and Robert Gaebe, New Salem, retained their positions on the board.
-Doll is the at-large representative and Gaebe is the Morton County representative.
-Chad Harrison, Fort Yates, ran unopposed and replaced Dave Archambault II as the Sioux County director.
-Archambault decided not to run for another term.
-Each director will fulfill a three-year term.
-Mor-Gran-Sou thanks George J. Ferderer and Dave Kemnitz, Mandan, for campaigning to serve their electric cooperative.
+Chairman Leland “Judge” Barth dropped the gavel at approximately 5:30 p.m.
+CT and the business meeting was underway.
+This year, Mor-Gran-Sou members were asked to vote for three board directors: one for the At-Large position, one for the Morton County position, and one for the Sioux County position.
+Incumbents Mark Doll, New Salem, and Chad Harrison, Fort Yates, retained their positions on the board.
+Doll is the At-Large representative and Harrison is the Sioux County representative.
+New to the board is Bonnie Tomac, St. Anthony, who will serve her first three-term as a representative for Morton County.
+She fills the position previously held by Robert Gaebe, who chose not to seek re-election.
+Mor-Gran-Sou thanks Director Gaebe for his 9 years of dedicated service to the cooperative.
+Mor-Gran-Sou also thanks Kevin Fishbeck and Clyde Howe, Mandan, and Richard C. Tokach, St. Anthony, for campaigning to serve their electric cooperative.

-Dedicated to the development of young leaders in the area, Mor-Gran-Sou Electric Cooperative recognized four scholarship winners during the business meeting, including Brandi Boehm, Mandan; Andrew Kreidt, New Salem; Kayla Scholes, Carson; and Blake Ulrich, Elgin.
-The teenagers competed for and received a Basin Electric Power Cooperative/Mor-Gran-Sou Electric scholarship award in the amount of $500 to further their education as they attend college this fall.
-With a busy summer, a number of the scholarship recipients were unable to attend the meeting; however, Boehm attended and thanked the membership for the scholarship.
+Dedicated to the development of young leaders in the area, Mor-Gran-Sou recognized four scholarship winners during the business meeting including Emily Bendish and Larissa Eckholm, Mandan; Serena Frederick, Flasher; and Justine Schaff, New Salem.
+The teenagers competed for and received a Basin Electric Power Cooperative/Mor-Gran-Sou scholarship award in the amount of $500 to further their education as they attend college this fall.
+In spite of their busy summer, three of the scholarship recipients were able to attend the meeting and thanked the membership for the scholarships.

-This past June, Riley Hertz of Carson participated in the National Rural Electric Cooperative Association Youth Tour to Washington, D.C.
-Director Geiger recognized Hertz at this year’s annual meeting and thanked her for representing Mor-Gran-Sou Electric Cooperative and North Dakota.
-Hertz addressed the audience, offering gratitude for the experience, and gave the audience a sampling of what she experienced during her trip.
-Hertz and other delegates from across the nation learned from and about each other while participating in events that showcase our nation’s rich history, U.S. government, the cooperative philosophy and rural electrification.
+This past June, Andrew Schafer of Flasher participated in the National Rural Electric Cooperative Association Youth Tour to Washington, D.C.
+Director Geiger recognized Schafer at this year’s annual meeting and thanked him for representing Mor-Gran-Sou and the state of North Dakota.
+Schafer and other delegates from across the state and nation learned from and about each other while participating in events that showcase our nation’s rich history, U.S. government, the cooperative business model and rural electrification.

 Directly following the annual meeting, the board of directors held its reorganization meeting.
-Leland “Judge” Barth was elected as the board chairman.
-Casey Wells was elected to serve as vice chairman, and Pam Geiger retained the secretary-treasurer position.
+All three officers were elected to the offices they had previously held.
+Leland “Judge” Barth will continue to serve as the board chair; Casey Wells as the vice chair; and Pam Geiger as secretary-treasurer.
 These officers will serve a one-year term.